Scholarships & Financial Aid

-The School of Art awards over $75,000 in scholarships each year.
-Scholarships are awarded during the spring semester for the following academic year.
+The School of Art awards over $65,000 in scholarships each spring semester for use during the following academic year.

 All students are encouraged to apply for: